 For example, the early presocratic thinkers wondered: is there some other aspect, or manner of looking at the world, which would help us understand more fundamentally, more deeply, and in a more insightful way, what these objects, these phenomena, these physical things, really are.

 The last 150 years in the sciences have provided us with a complex world view, which is now generally accepted in the 21st century as an accurate account of the composition of things.
 At a simple glimpse, the idea that things, material physical objects, are constituted by smaller units called atoms and molecules.
 The wood, meal, textiles, of the chairs are themselves all constituted by these smaller particles.1

-For my interest, I am decidedly uneasy in accepting that breaking things down into what we might call their component parts, is actually a full understanding of what they really are — equally important, what does it have to do with my deep unease or my very very good espresso.
+For my interest, I am decidedly uneasy in accepting that breaking things down into what we might call their component parts, is actually a full understanding of what they really are — equally important, what does this ‘breaking down’ have to do with my deep unease (angst), or my very very good espresso.

 1 Earlier thinkers had of course already had this idea, but had no way to show it, demonstrate it or put it into a larger understanding of nature (e.g., Democritus – atemnos, the uncuttable).
 Ongoing thinking touches on the void, infinite divisibility, the unity of the real, etc., Astonishing actually.
 Pretty insightful for people who thought about these things, but didn’t have our contemporary tools and worldview frameworks within which to analyze